gautamtarika/Programming_Basics/README.md

 int main()
 {

-       /*there is no need to display what is written, it is a comment*/ printf("Hello, World!\n");
+       /* the statement written under printf will be displayed not this line coz it is a comment*/ printf("Hello, World!\n");
     printf("Welcome to C programming.");
    return 0;